johncmacy/django-from-excel/README.md

-Have an Excel tool that you'd like to quickly convert to a Django project? `django-from-excel` is the answer.
+Quickly convert an Excel file to a Django project with models and an admin interface.

 ## Features